+SRHI previously announced on February 9, 2017 that it was transitioning into a diversified resource holding company and on February 1, 2018 (the "Transition Date"), the Company completed this transition.
 On August 13, 2018, the Company completed a consolidation (the "Share Consolidation") of its share capital on the basis of twenty (20) existing common shares for one (1) new common share.
 As a result of the Share Consolidation, the 681,680,846 common shares issued and outstanding as at that date were consolidated to 34,082,992 common shares.
-It takes 20 common share purchase warrants to purchase 1 common share at a total exercise price of \$6.66.
+The listed common share purchase warrants were not consolidated and it instead takes 20 common share purchase warrants to purchase 1 common share at a total exercise price of \$6.66.
 The Share Consolidation was previously approved by the shareholders at a meeting held on May 10, 2018.
 All information in these Financial Statements is presented on a post-Share Consolidation basis.